DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 contact for all aspects related to research software.
 The UK SSI also publishes best practice guidelines for the [Software/Systems Development Life Cycle (SDLC)](https://www.software.ac.uk/resources).
+Furthermore we recommend establishing masters degrees in research software engineering.
 Research Software Discovery and Publication
 -------------------------------------------